sindresorhus/quick-lru/readme.md

 Type: `number`

 The maximum number of milliseconds an item should remain in cache.
-By default maxAge will be 0 which means that items will never expires.
+By default maxAge will be 0, which means that items will never expire.

 Lazy expiration upon the next `write` or `read` call.